WHU-Sigma/HyperSIGMA/README.md

 # ⭐ Citation

-If you find HyperSIGMA helpful, please consider giving this repo a ⭐ and citing:
+If you find our HyperSIGMA helpful, please give a ⭐ and cite it as follows:

 ```
 @article{hypersigma,